What to do in the garden in May

 Now’s also a great time to give the shed itself a little TLC.
 A simple lick of wood paint is all that’s needed to bring it back to life and help it last for years to come.
 And whilst you’ve got the paint out, don’t forget your fence panels might be ready for a fresh coating, too!

 Once all the hard work’s done, you’ll need something to relax on.
 Having such a beautiful Easter weekend as we did this year, you’ll no doubt already have pulled the furniture covers off your long-forgotten patio set if you already had one.
 If your garden furniture set has seen better days, whatever it’s made from there are some simple steps you can take to revive it.
-Why not take a look at our handy outdoor furniture care guide here?
-This will have it looking its best in no time.

 Who doesn’t love a BBQ now the weather has started warming up!
 And, with a bit of luck there’ll be plenty of opportunities ahead to gather with family and friends in the garden and enjoy a bit of al fresco dining.